jacheng1/search-engine/README.md

 # Zotsearch

-## Overview
+## About this Project

-A search engine, built from the ground up, that utilizes a corpus of over 55,000 web pages, achieving results in less than 300ms.
-There are two main steps to our search engine: indexing and searching.
-Indexing is run as a preprocessing step, which creates a lookup table that stores all of the unique tokens (words) found in the corpus, along with the page in which they were located and a weight associated with its relevancy to the page.
-The search component handles user-defined queries in the search bar, enabling the engine to scour the index of 55,000 pages to deliver all relevant results.
+A search engine, built from the ground up, that utilizes a corpus of over 55,000 web pages and achieves results in less than 300 ms. There are two main steps to our search engine: indexing and searching.
+Indexing is run as a preprocessing step, which creates a lookup table that stores all of the unique tokens found in the corpus, along with the page in which they were located and a weight associated with its relevancy to the page.
+The search component handles user-defined queries in the search bar, enabling the back-end to scour the index of 55,000 pages to deliver all relevant results to the front-end.